AnthonyJia/DS4002_Project3/README.md

 - **IDE (recommended):** VS Code or Jupyter Notebook

 ### Required Packages
-The following Python packages are requried to run the project:
+The following Python packages are required to run the project:

 - To install, run the following code:
 ```